CDK4/6 inhibition in locally advanced/metastatic chordoma

 CDK4/6 inhibitors are relevant to chordoma patients because nearly all chordoma tumors have a loss of the CDKN2A gene, and therefore don’t produce the p16 protein to help regulate CDK4 and CDK6.
 Several CDK4/6 inhibitors, including palbociclib, have been shown to slow or stop the growth of chordoma cell lines and mouse models.

-This trial aims to determine whether palbociclib can shrink or stop the growth of chordoma tumors in patients with recurrent or metastatic disease.
+This trial aims to determine whether palbociclib can shrink or stop the growth of chordoma tumors in patients with recurrent or When tumors have spread to other parts of the body from the original tumor site..

 Who can participate

-This trial is designed specifically for chordoma patients whose tumors 1) have come back in the same area (locally recurrent) or have spread to other parts of the body (metastatic) and 2) have not responded or are no longer responding to treatment with a tyrosine kinase inhibitor such as imatinib or erlotinib.
+This trial is designed specifically for chordoma patients whose tumors 1) have come back in the same area (locally recurrent) or have spread to other parts of the body (When tumors have spread to other parts of the body from the original tumor site.) and 2) have not responded or are no longer responding to treatment with a tyrosine kinase inhibitor such as imatinib or erlotinib.
 Patients must meet the following criteria to be eligible:

 - Confirmed diagnosis of a chordoma